 Q = Qualify

 This is especially true where there's a bit of an education involved — where the prospect doesn't really know or is not fully aware there is a problem in the first place.
-The problem may be in the back of their minds, but my job is to bring it to the top.
+Or they know about the problem and it may be in the back of their minds, but my job is to bring it to the top.

 In fact, this is why the next part is crucial and flows from the first.